What is an Agreement?

 An agreement is a commitment between two or more individuals that contains terms like the partnership purpose, associate contributions, rights, and boundaries.
 It isn’t needed to create a general partnership nor record your words.
-However, let your partner sign a legitimately enforceable agreement form whenever there are disputes so that it can be easily resolved.
+However, let your partner sign an enforceable Legal agreement form whenever there are disputes so that it can be easily resolved.

 Six Steps on How to Write an Effective Agreement